facebook/react-native-website/docs/statusbar.md

 ### `backgroundColor` <div class="label android">Android</div>

 The background color of the status bar.

+:::warning
-This was deprecated in API level 35.
+Due to edge-to-edge enforcement introduced in Android 15, setting background color of the status bar is deprecated in API level 35.

 | Type            | Required | Default                                                                |
 | --------------- | -------- | ---------------------------------------------------------------------- |